stancel/ansible-playbook-scaffolding/README.md

 Variables
 ------------

-Give information about what variables must be filled out to run this playbook along with where to fill them out.
+See the `vars/all_vars.yml` and `var/vault.yml` files for all of the needed variable values to fill out.

 Roles